 Labour disruptions may also have an impact on the ability to meet the targets identified, particularly with regard to ridership, operating costs and the public's perception of transit.
 Typically, during labour disruptions mode share shifts to alternate means of transportation such as personal automobiles.
 Regaining this lost ridership can often be a challenge, as the public may perceive the transit system as less reliable.
 BC Transit remains committed to building stronger relationships between management and unions in order to meet the organization's business goals.
-At the time of Service Plan development, BC Transit and CAW Local 333 had reached an agreement.
+At the time of the Revised Service Plan development, BC Transit had reached agreements with both CAW local 333 and COPE.
+Negotiations with CUPE are ongoing.

-Finally, while public interest for transit remains strong, achieving the targets outlined in this Service Plan require service expansion and additional investment in related infrastructure.
+Finally, while public interest for transit remains strong, achieving the targets outlined in this Revised Service Plan require service expansion and additional investment in related infrastructure.
 Competition for limited operating and capital funding could affect progress against targets related to ridership, service hours, and the perception of transit.
 BC Transit intends to work closely with its provincial and local government partners to address these concerns.
 Improved performance monitoring of transit systems will allow limited funds to be allocated in areas that will provide the most benefit; fare reviews will assist partners in increasing or revising revenue streams; and continued improvement of three-year operating and capital budgets will allow local partners to plan more effectively for upcoming investments.